JardaniWorld/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This script executes to print out even numbers
+This script executes to print out the elemenets of an array